 Islands where you can stay include Hayman, Hamilton and Daydream.

 You can also take a day trip from the mainland at Airlie beach, and one of the best experiences is to take a scenic flight over the Whitsundays!

 But even around our capital city of Brisbane we have some pretty stunning islands.

-Islands like Stradbroke and Moreton can easily be reached during a day trip from the city.
+Other places like Stradbroke Island, Fraser Island, and Moreton Island can easily be reached during a day trip from the city.
 But they are even better if you can spend a few days there.

 These islands are super popular for both campers and those wanting a luxurious getaway.